vuejs/v2.vuejs.org/source/api/filters.md

 ### key

-- this filter only works in `v-on`
+- this filter only works with `v-on`
 - this filter takes exactly one argument

 Wrap the handler so it only gets called when the keyCode matches the argument.
 You can also use string aliases for a few commonly-used keys: